uthcode/learntosolveit/source/javascript.rst

 Along with objects, functions are the core components in understanding JavaScript.

-Functions have access to additional variable inside their body called arguments, whichi is an array like object holding all the values passed to the function.
+Functions have access to additional variable inside their body called arguments, which is an array like object holding all the values passed to the function.

 The nameless functions are useful and clever because it allows you to put a